 Mallory’s recent work includes collaboration with Mohini Chandra at the Plymouth College of Art on a project called ‘Paradise Lost’ which brings maritime heritage to a wider audience through art.
 The piece looks at material culture connected to indentureship and slavery to help interpret inconvenient truths about past human actions.

-Peter Holt spent 20 years with Sonardyne International Ltd. designing subsea navigation systems for the oil industry and military.
+Peter Holt is a Director of The SHIPS Project CIC.
+Peter spent 20 years with Sonardyne International Ltd. designing subsea navigation systems for the oil industry and military.
 Since 1989 Peter has worked on maritime archaeology projects all over the world in water depths from the foreshore down to 1200m, and started 3H Consulting Ltd. to provide consultancy and software to the maritime archaeology community.
-Between 2010 and 2016 Peter directed the SHIPS Project, a wide ranging study of the maritime history of Plymouth, when it was funded by the US research foundation ProMare.
-From 2016 to present the SHIPS Project has been run by 3H Consulting Ltd. with Peter as a director.
+Peter designed and developed the Site Surveyor software program used for surveying sites underwater, then in 2003 developed the Site Recorder software designed for managing underwater excavations, first used on the Mary Rose site and then on major shipwreck excavations in more than 25 countries.
+In 2010 Peter founded the SHIPS Project, a wide-ranging study of the maritime history of Plymouth, and from 2010 to 2016 it was funded by the US research foundation ProMare.
+In 2021 The SHIPS Project became a Community Interest Company (CIC), a special type of limited company which exists to benefit the community rather than private shareholders.

 The SHIPS Project could not operate without its huge team of volunteers, supporters and advisors who are too numerous to mention here.
 The team includes divers, archaeologists, historians, researchers, legal experts, geophysicists, environmental scientists, illustrators, diving companies, survey companies, museums, universities, government institutions and the Royal Navy.